Excitation and inhibition imbalance affects dynamical complexity through symmetries: Numerical Results

-Using these data, we observed that Boolean models of real biological systems showed markedly more symmetries than random networks (Figure \ref{fig:fig4}.A).
-Specifically, the average number of symmetric transitions in the biological model networks was 64.4\% whereas the average number in random networks was 53.6\%.
+Using these data, we observed that Boolean models of biological systems showed markedly more symmetries than random networks (Figure \ref{fig:fig4}.
+A).
+Specifically, the average number of symmetric transitions in the biological model networks was 64.4\%, whereas the average number in random networks was 53.6\%.
+The slight deviation from 50\% is due to the finite size of the analyzed networks.
 Further, the reflection symmetry ratio was significantly greater in the biological networks than in the random networks (two-sided $t$-test, $t=7.068$, $p= \num{4.6e-10}$).
 In addition to this overall effect, we noted a marked variation across the different models: for 10 of the biological networks, less than 50\% of transitions were symmetric; for 29 of them, more than 70\% were symmetric; and for 12 of them, more than 80\% were symmetric.
 To better understand this variability, we divided the models into biologically relevant categories using the tags provided in the GINsim repository.
-The seven most populated categories were retained for analysis (Figure \ref{fig:fig4}.B).
+The seven most populated categories were retained for analysis (Figure \ref{fig:fig4}.
+B).
 We observed that the most symmetrical categories were cell signaling, cell fate, cell activation, and cancer, with only a few networks lying under the 50\% line.